Regence Logos

 Generally Accepted Standards of Medical Practice

-Generally accepted standards of medical practice means standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, physician specialty society recommendations and the views of physicians practicing in relevant clinical areas and any other relevant factors.
+Generally accepted standards of medical practice are standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, physician specialty society recommendations and the views of physicians practicing in relevant clinical areas, and any other relevant factors.

 Definition of Investigational Services

-In this manual, the term "investigational" means that the medical technology does not meet Regence's technology assessment criteria, as defined below.
-If any one or more of the criteria are not met, the technology will be determined to be investigational.
+"Investigational" means that the medical technology does not meet the technology assessment criteria outlined below.
+If any of the criteria are not met, the technology is determined to be investigational.
 In addition, all services specifically associated with the investigational technology, including but not limited to associated procedures, treatments, supplies, devices, equipment, facilities or drugs, will also be considered investigational.

 Technology Assessment Process

-The technology assessment process is applied to both the development of new medical policies and the updating of existing policies.
-In order to determine whether a medical technology may be considered medically necessary, literature searches are conducted and the published scientific evidence related to each technology is reviewed against five technology assessment criteria.
-In order for a technology to be considered medically necessary, all five criteria must be met.
-As noted above, if any one or more of the following criteria are not met, then the technology is considered investigational:
+The technology assessment process is applied to both the development of new medical policies and existing policies.
+In order to determine whether a medical technology may be considered medically necessary, literature searches are conducted, and the published scientific evidence related to each technology is reviewed against five technology assessment criteria.
+The technology is considered investigational if any one or more of the criteria below are not met.

 1. The technology must have final approval from the appropriate government regulatory bodies.

-• Any approval that is granted as an interim step (i.e., Treatment IND) in the FDA regulatory process is not sufficient.
+• Any approval that is granted as an interim step (i.e., Treatment IND) in the FDA or any other federal governmental body’s regulatory process is not sufficient.

 2. The scientific evidence must permit conclusions concerning the effect of the technology on health outcomes.